NaoiseGaffney/BookRepository/README.md

 **Form and Field Validation:** all form fields are validated as a part of their templates, for example string/int, required, maxlength, min/max, and more.
 User/reader feedback is provided by the form or via flash messages.

 **Classes / Collections:** where applicable MongoDB fields have validators to ensure the correct value ranges are used, as well as defined types (string, int, date, etc).
-No dynamiic documents are used, all classes / collections have a defined schema which makes it easier to validate.
+No dynamic documents are used, all classes / collections have a defined schema which makes it easier to validate.

-**Function / End-point Validation:** in some instances, for example when updating/editing or deleting a book, an additiional validation is performed to ensure it's the owner/creator of the book that is trying to access the book.
+**Function / End-point Validation:** in some instances, for example when updating/editing or deleting a book, an additional validation is performed to ensure it's the owner/creator of the book that is trying to access the book.
 It was possible to guess the next Object ID of a Book and use that in the update/edit or delete URL.

-To stop the admin account from being deactivated or deleted, validation is performed to make sure this doesnt' occur.
+To stop the admin account from being deactivated or deleted, validation is performed to make sure this doesn't occur.

 Decorators are used extensively: